Request for Bereavement Wall Hanging

-I found one scarf with green, brown, tan and white that worked perfectly to depict a mountain range in its subtlety way beyond the original pink and white mountains.
+I found one green, brown, tan and white scarf that subtlely depicted a mountain range beyond the original pink and white mountains.
 In the same fashion I was able to fashion a sky out of one very stylized scarf of blue, turquoise, navy, light green and white.
 For good measure I added a sunset (or sunrise?) out of two warm golden scarves.

 Raising the Tree

-At this point, I did stop and give my design some thought.
-I realized very quickly that I had a perspective problem.
+At this point, I stopped to give my design some thought.
+I used a paper template of the tree to check my perspective and quickly realized I had a perspective problem.
 If the tree was on a low plain, no way could one see the mountains beyond the first range.
-I had to raise the tree platform.
-I had already found a large scarf that gave the artistic impression of a flat plain on which to plant my tree.
-I liked the fact that the rose color mimicked the pink mountains.
-But I scratched my head to think of some way to make it seem higher than it obviously was.
+The tree platform needed to be raised.
+Already I had located a large scarf that gave the artistic impression of a flat plain on which to position my tree.
+And the rose color mimicked the pink mountains.
+Still more needed to be added to give the tree the illusion of being high up on a mountain plain.

 Again, the scarves came through.
-I found a long scarf that looked very much like an old wooden fence (at least in my imagination).
-By having the fence surround the plain and making it look as if the tops of some evergreens were behind it, I created the illusion of height.
-I even found a tie that made it look as if the fence was disappearing down the slope.
-I made a grassy field far below the slope and curved a distant river through it (another of Jan’s suggestions.)
+I found a long scarf that resembled an old wooden fence (at least in my imagination).
+By having the fence surround the plain and fashioning the tops of some evergreens behind it, I created the illusion of height.
+I even found a fence-like tie that created the impression of a fence disappearing down the slope.
+Down below I made a grassy field and curved a distant river through it (another of Jan’s suggestions.)